Quasi-Experimental Shift-Share Research Designs: Appendix Figures and Tables

 \begin{singlespace}

 \end{singlespace}

-\begin{singlespace} \begin{adjustwidth*}{3.2cm}{3.2cm} { {}Notes: Column 1 of this table reports an overidentified estimate of the coefficient corresponding to column 3 of Table 4, obtained with a two-stage least squares regression of shock-level average manufacturing employment growth residuals $\bar{y}_{nt}^{\perp}$ on shock-level average Chinese import competition growth residuals $\bar{x}_{nt}^{\perp}$, instrumenting by the growth of imports (per U.S. worker) in eight non-U.S. countries from ADH $g_{nk}$, controlling for period fixed effects $q_{nt}$, and weighting by average industry exposure $s_{nt}$.
-Column 2 reports the corresponding limited information maximum likelihood estimate, while column 3 reports a two-step optimal GMM estimate.
-Standard errors, the optimal GMM weight matrix, and the \textcite{hansen82} $\chi^{2}$ test of overidentifying restrictions all allow for clustering of shocks at the SIC3 industry group level.
-The first-stage }\emph{ {}F}{ {}-statistic is computed by a shift-share version of the \textcite{MontielOleaPflueger2013} method described in Appendix \ref{subsec:multiple_shocks}.}\end{adjustwidth*} \end{singlespace}
+\begin{singlespace} { {} Notes: Column 1 of this table reports an overidentified estimate of the coefficient corresponding to column 3 of Table 4, obtained from a two-stage least squares regression of shock-level average manufacturing employment growth residuals $\bar{y}_{nt}^{\perp}$ on shock-level average Chinese import competition growth residuals $\bar{x}_{nt}^{\perp}$, instrumenting by the growth of imports (per U.S. worker) in each of the eight non-U.S. countries from ADH, $g_{nk}$ for $k=1,\dots,8$, controlling for period fixed effects $q_{nt}$, and weighting by average industry exposure $s_{nt}$.
+Column 2 reports the corresponding limited information maximum likelihood estimate, while column 3 reports a two-step optimal generalized method of moments estimate.
+Standard errors, the optimal weight matrix, and the \textcite{hansen82} $\chi^{2}$ test of overidentifying restrictions all allow for clustering of shocks at the SIC3 industry group level.
+The first-stage }\emph{ {}F}{ {}-statistic is computed by a shift-share version of the \textcite{MontielOleaPflueger2013} method described in Appendix \ref{subsec:appx-multiple_shocks}.}{ } \end{singlespace}

 {}